WizardLoop/TelegramUrlParser/README.md

 filter the chat type by telegram url with custom filters!

-Function to filter the chat type by telegram url with custom filters: (b/u)
+Function to filter the chat type by telegram url with custom filters: (b/u) _For all supported formats, go to the examples folder._

 all type of chats: ```channel/group/user/bot || public/private || channel comment & topics groups```